Expanding Pastoral Imagination For Flourishing Communities

 • On the campus of Wabash College, we reflect theologically and adaptively on pressing social issues, convening important conversations for the public good of Indiana and seeking the fulfillment of the reign of God.

-• We travel on two study tours, one national and one international, to further engage adaptive challenges.
+• We take two study tours to further engage and theologically reflect on adaptive challenges.

 Are You Interested in Applying?